At Rhythm Systems, we are all about helping companies and teams achieve their dreams and goals.

-- Communication and Alignment: We worked hard to ensure the key stakeholders were informed about critical information and shared information weekly with the wider team in our Weekly Meeting.
+We worked hard to ensure the key stakeholders were informed about critical information and shared information weekly with the broader team in our Weekly Meeting.
 Since we included quarterly priorities around researching, testing, and rolling out new systems, anyone in our company could review the weekly progress in our Rhythm dashboard.
 A project like this one impacts all areas of the company; we were changing systems that would impact Sales and Service, and that needed the help of our Finance team.
-When it came time to roll out the new systems, we did training in a group setting with one-on-one follow up, and we created written documentation of the steps involved in using the new systems.
+When it came time to roll out the new systems, we did training in a group setting with one-on-one follow-up, and we created written documentation of the steps involved in using the new techniques.
 We tried to address the different communication styles and preferences by delivering our message in different ways, and we closed the loop by inspecting whether the team members were adopting the new systems the way we had planned.

-- Coaching and Collaboration: When we found that a few team members weren't using the new tools upon inspection, we reached out to coach them.
-We asked questions to determine if they were not complying with the new systems because of a lack of skill or understanding.
+When we found that a few team members weren't using the new tooweren't inspection, we reached out to coach them.
+We asked questions to determine if they were not complying with the latest systems because of a lack of skill or understanding.
 Once we understood the problem, we worked with the person to figure out what else we could do to help them be successful in the new systems.
-We also had opportunities for the larger team to share feedback and collaborate on best practices in the new tools.
+We also had opportunities for the larger team to share feedback and collaborate on best practices in the latest tools.

-- Consequences and Results: At the end of the nearly year-long effort to streamline our internal systems, we celebrated the success!
+We celebrated the success at the end of the nearly year-long effort to streamline our internal systems!
 Not only did we find ways to save thousands of dollars for the company, but we were also able to point to concrete time-savers and more seamless internal communication that resulted in a better experience for our clients.
 We celebrated our success in one of our monthly company meetings.
-All members of the team must be held accountable in order to drive performance.
+All members of the team must be held accountable to drive performance.